 If you enjoyed Joan’s early story about Sir Denis and the Devil you might like to see how the character appears in Joan’s later writing – the Devil continued to be a figure of fascination for her!
 Here he meets a young Polish officer in a small fishing village, hoping to lead him astray, but this hero is no willing Faust and things turn out rather differently for him as you can read for yourself …

 ‘Reading in Bed’ can be found in The Monkey’s Wedding

-The collection is described by Publishers Weekly:
+Other stories from the collection are described here by Publishers Weekly:

-Focusing largely on prolific British fictionist Aiken’s early works from the late 1950s and early 1960s, this imaginative posthumous collection includes among others six never before published short stories and two originally published under a pseudonym.
+“Focusing largely on prolific British fictionist Aiken’s early works from the late 1950s and early 1960s, this imaginative posthumous collection includes among others six never before published short stories and two originally published under a pseudonym.
 “Honeymaroon” chronicles the adventures of a castaway typist who lands on an island inhabited by sentient mice; “Girl in a Whirl” features a motorcycle-riding, man-hating, daredevil albinoess; “Octopi in the Sky” follows a man haunted by images of cephalopods; and in “A Mermaid Too Many,” a sailor’s exotic present for his lover–a mermaid in a bottle–has unforeseen consequences.